SeaGL/organization/meetings/2026/20260225-cross-comm.md

 Copy attendees list from above and format as:
 - NAME: sign-off
 -->
-- Sergio: if we have theme doc filled out, will start mocking up poster design
-- Sen: happy to be back at it, happy to be busy... again
-- AJ: also happy to be back at it, bit distracted poking at patch code
-- Kim: happy to be here, hope can accomplish great things this year
-- Alfredo: also glad that we've restarted, small feeling of anxiety of being late is showing up, hopefully it goes away
-- MattB: (suggests saving anxiety for later) will look through all volunteer positions from last cycle, solicit for new ones, then start writing down responsibilities down in the wiki
-- Salt: thanks all, looking forward to digging into vikunja

 ### Check that everyone is connected to everything (Calendar, Mailinglist, Matrix, Nextcloud, GitHub, Vikunja)